underc0delabs/Autoc0de-Mobile/README.md

 - Tools needed to run it locally and Steps to run the Framework
 - How to change the suite to be run
 - How to see a great Report
+- How to configurate Autoc0de for your app

 ## What can we do with this Framework